LitiumAB/Education/Developer Education/Tasks/React/README.md

         render() {
             // Render the books-property as a simple list.
             // A key is required by react to maintain the state (https://reactjs.org/docs/lists-and-keys.html)
-            // For this basic example we just set the book title as key return <ul>
+            // For this basic example just set the book title as key return <ul>
                 {this.props.books.map(book => <li key={book}>{book}</li>)}
             </ul>;